NukeMail

 • Sources should access NukeMail through Tor or a VPN to prevent IP-based identification.

-• Do not include identifying details in the initial temp email — keep it vague until a secure channel is established.
+• Don't include identifying details in the initial temp email.
+Keep it vague until a secure channel is established.

-• Journalists should check for temp email contact regularly, as the 24-hour window means messages will not persist long.
+• Journalists should check for temp email contact regularly, as the 24-hour window means messages won't persist long.

-• Journalists can include secure communication instructions in their reply to the temporary address, guiding the source to a more robust channel.
+• Journalists can include secure communication instructions in their reply to the temporary address, guiding the source to a more reliable channel.

 RELATED GUIDES